 In Alzheimer's disease, Griffin and coworkers (1997) described the presence of reactive microglial cells inside the amyloid plaques and of reactive astrocytes around the plaques.
-Intra-cerebroventricular injections of beta-amyloid resulted in age-related increase in cholinergic loss and microglial activation (Nell et al., 2015).
-Increased neuronal expression of presequence protease (PreP) decreased the accumulation of beta-amyloid in synaptic mitochondria and the neuroinflammatory response (Fang et al., 2015), showing a link between the accumulation of insoluble proteins and neuroinflammation.
-In addition, having the apolipoprotein E4 (APOE) allele, the strongest genetic risk factor for the development of Alzheimer's disease, increases microglial reactivity in the amyloid plaques of a mouse model of beta-amyloid deposition, suggesting a role for APOE in modulation beta-amyloid-induced neuroinflammation in Alzheimer's disease progression (Rodriguez et al., 2014).
+Intra-cerebroventricular injections of beta-amyloid resulted in age-related increase in cholinergic loss and microglial activation (Nell et al., 2014).
+Increased neuronal expression of presequence protease (PreP) decreased the accumulation of beta-amyloid in synaptic mitochondria and decreases the neuroinflammatory response (Du Fang et al., 2015), showing a link between the accumulation of insoluble proteins and neuroinflammation.
+In addition, presence of the apolipoprotein E4 (APOE) allele, which is the strongest genetic risk factor for the development of Alzheimer's disease, increases microglial reactivity in the amyloid plaques of a mouse model of beta-amyloid deposition, suggesting a role for APOE in modulation beta-amyloid-induced neuroinflammation in Alzheimer's disease progression (Rodriguez et al., 2014).

-Binding of agonists to N-methyl-D-aspartate receptor (NMDAR) in adult brain causes excitotoxicity that mediates neuronal cell death, contributing to reduction (or loss) of cognitive function followed by glial activation (Ananth et al., 2001; 2003).
+Binding of agonists to N-methyl-D-aspartate receptor (NMDAR) in adult brain causes excitotoxicity that mediates neuronal cell death, contributing to reduction (or loss) of cognitive function

+DomA (0.75 mg/kg body weight) when administered intravenously in adult rats reveals neuronal degeneration followed by glial activation (Ananth et al., 2001; 2003).
 More specifically, 5 days after DomA administration, Nissl staining of brain sections derived from DomA-treated animals have shown extensive neuronal damage in the pyramidal neurons of CA1, CA3 subfields and hilus of the dentate gyrus in the hippocampus.
 In the same brain areas, neuroinflammation has also been evident characterised by increased GFAP and OX-42 immunoreactivity at 5 days after DomA administration but not earlier (24 h) (Ananth et al., 2003).
 Previously, the same research team has shown increased number of stained degenerated neurons in the hippocampus by Nissl staining as early as 24 h following the administration of DomA, however, the degeneration has been found to be more severe after 5 days (Ananth et al., 2001).